readthedocs/readthedocs.org/docs/user/build-customization.rst

 There are some caveats to knowing when using user-defined jobs:

-* ``PWD`` environment variable is the root of the cloned repository
+* The current working directory is at the root of your project's cloned repository
 * Environment variables are expanded in the commands (see :doc:`environment-variables`)
-* Each command is executed in a new shell process, so modifications done to the shell environment are not persistent between commands
+* Each command is executed in a new shell process, so modifications done to the shell environment do not persist between commands
-* Any command returning non-zero exit code makes the build to fail immediately
+* Any command returning non-zero exit code will cause the build to fail immediately
 * ``build.os`` and ``build.tools`` are required when using ``build.jobs``